CybersecurityCybersecurity: 25 Practical Tips to Protect Your Data and Devices

 If your phone is lost or stolen, this feature lets you locate, lock, and remotely wipe it.
 On Android, enable Find My Device.
 On iPhone, enable Find My iPhone.
 Test it now before you need it.

 Your personal data is a valuable currency in the digital world.
-Both hackers and companies seek to obtain it.
+Both hackers and companies seek to obtain it — and once it is exposed, you cannot take it back.

 19. Minimize Your Digital Footprint